 Is your goal to lose weight, or is your goal to be the most vibrant healthiest you can be?
 The scary thing with malnutrition is that for many deficiencies you don’t see the “problem” until long after the damage is done.
 I mentioned hair because I get this question all the time, they reach out to me after the damage is done.
 The great news here is, this is fixable; you have to go through a phase until you nourish your body properly.
-For many, this could have been prevented if you were following the bariatric eating plan and taking the appropriate vitamins.
+For many, this could have been prevented if you were following the bariatric eating plan and taking the proper vitamins.

 There are some deficiencies like neuropathy that you do not see until years or even decades after surgery.
 Research shows more health problems from malnutrition long after the surgery has been done and long after “that person” on the bariatric support page told you to “just take generic gummy vitamins.”

 One of many examples is optic neuropathy.
 It is becoming more prevalent; people are having problems with blurred vision usually occurring around three years’ post-surgery.
 Vision problems usually have to do with deficiencies in Vitamin A, B12, and copper.

 With the increase in the number of people choosing bariatric surgery, the prevalence of neurological damage is becoming more common, some being irreversible.
 The key is to follow the bariatric protocol to prevent being malnourished.

 - Be sure to do a proper follow-up after bariatric surgery.
 Get your blood work done every three months the first year post surgery to check for deficiencies.

 - Take a probiotic.
-It will help strengthen your gut and help with over all absorption of nutrients.
+It will help strengthen your gut and aid with the overall absorption of nutrients.
 (I recommend Raw probiotics)

 - Take a digestive enzyme to help with digestion and increased absorption of food.
 You can also use Fair Life milk.
 It has a digestive enzyme already in it.